How To Harvest Wood While Nurturing Forest Health

 And it’s true, some logging practices—think clearcutting—destroy habitat with wanton disregard for the community of life and the long-term health of the forests and biosphere.

 Just like tending and cultivating a vibrant garden, there are approaches to harvesting wood—mostly in the context of silvicultural systems—that nurture the long-term health of both the forest and its inhabitants.

-One of these approaches is called ‘selection cutting’.
-This is one of the approaches that we often use here at DCI as part of our sustainable vertical integration process.
+One of these approaches is called selection or selective cutting.
+This is one of the approaches that we often use here at DCI as part of our sustainable forestry practices.

-The selection cutting approach to harvesting wood is part of a sustainable silviculture system which nurtures the health of the forest and its wildlife.
+The selection or selective cutting approach to harvesting wood is part of a sustainable silviculture system which nurtures the health of the forest and its wildlife.

 But how does selection cutting compare to other forms of tree cutting which are harmful to the ecosystem?

 The selection model of harvesting timber emerged from the study of old growth forests.
 It’s an approach to forest management which, according to wikipedia, “manages the establishment, continued growth, and final harvest of multiple age classes (usually three) of trees within a stand.”

 Andy Shultz is a forester with the Maine Forest Service, and in an article about the practice of selective cutting, he makes important distinctions between ‘selection’ cutting, which is a silviculture practice, and ‘selective’ cutting, which is a less ecologically sensitive approach to harvesting timber.

 Professional foresters are taught in school how to use a number of silvicultural systems, including the selection system, as a menu of alternatives for managing woodlands.
 Forestry professors are quick to point out that ‘selective cutting’ is NOT a silvicultural system.